thomascpowell/lang/README.md

 ## Features
 - Helpful error messages with exact token locations
-- Anonymous functions, if expressions, [recursion](https://github.com/thomascpowell/lang#readme)
+- Anonymous functions, if expressions, and recursion
 - Strict and explicit type system

 ## Details